 Foods I’ll Actually Take

-Snacks consist of dried fruits, nuts, and chips and crackers made from things like hummus and whole grains.
+Snacks consist of dried fruits, nuts, chips, and crackers made from things like hummus and whole grains.
 Gone are the younger years of Snickers, Fritos, M&M’s, and other youthful treats.

 Lunch is just the same snacks.
 Everything else included too much bread, which turns to sugar, which my hips don’t like.
-It’s only 3 weeks.
-I can go a little hungry for 3 weeks.
+It’s only three weeks.
+I can go a little hungry for three weeks.
 I need to lose my “winter layer” anyway.

-Dinner will probably be a little touch and go.
+Dinner will probably be a little touch-and-go.
 I’m taking Stowaway Gourmet meals – SO GOOD!
-I hope to make BackcountryFoodie recipes for my next hike, but I did not have enough time on this one.
+I hope to make BackcountryFoodie recipes for my next hike, but I did not have enough time for this one.

 My favorite is the Wild Boar and Bean Stew.
 You can’t find much more processed food than a good store-bought dehydrated meal, and this one does have some ham, but it is a minimal amount – I think – damnit!

 Anywho, I have warned Sam.
 There is NO WAY I’m pushing the button on my InReach because my hip hurts.
-Trying to explain that emergency to a SAR Rescue team would be absolutely humiliating!
+Explaining that emergency to a SAR Rescue team would be absolutely humiliating!

 I’ll hop down the mountain on one leg first!